 Where can I find more information about how to mark coursework?

-Examples of candidate responses at a range of marks, is available on the syllabus page of the Teacher Support website under the heading Teaching Materials.
+Examples of candidate responses at a range of marks, is available on the syllabus page of the School Support Hub under the heading Teaching Materials.

 Where can I find examples of student work?

-Example candidate responses are published on the syllabus page of the Teacher Support website under Teaching Materials.
+Example candidate responses are published on the syllabus page of the School Support Hub under Teaching Materials.